Cube-OS/cubeOS/docs/ecosystem/services/hardware-services.rst

 Pre-Built Services
 ------------------

-Some hardware services have been created by Kubos and are available for use.
+Some hardware services have been created by CubeOS and are available for use.

 The following list gives links to each service's documentation: